 Real-time oscilloscopes (RTOs) are designed with a high enough sampling rate to capture a transient, non-repetitive signal with the instrument’s specified analog bandwidth.
 According to Nyquist’s sampling theorem, for accurate capture and display of the signal the scope’s sampling rate must be at least twice the signal bandwidth.
 Typical high-bandwidth RTOs exceed this sampling rate by perhaps a factor of two, achieving up to four samples per cycle, or three samples in a minimum-width impulse.

 The sampler-extended real-time oscilloscope (SXRTO)

 So is the SXRTO a sampling scope?

 All this talk of sampling rates and sampling modes may suggest that the SXRTO is a type of sampling scope, but this is not the case.
 The name sampling scope, by convention, refers to a different kind of instrument.
 A sampling scope uses a programmable delay generator to take samples at regular intervals after each trigger event.
 The technique is called sequential equivalent-time sampling and is the principle behind the PicoScope 9300 Series sampling scopes.
-These scopes can achieve very high effective sampling rates but have two main drawbacks: they cannot capture data before the trigger event, and they require a separate clock signal – either from an external source or from a built-in clock-recovery module.
+These scopes can achieve very high effective sampling rates but have two main drawbacks: they cannot capture data before the trigger event, and they require a separate trigger signal – either from an external source or from a built-in clock-recovery module.